JamieB92/milestone-project-one/README.md

 <img src="./docs/mourne-wall.png">

 # E-Newsletter Page
-* This page offers the user to sign up to the monthly E-Newsletter.
+* This page allows the user to sign up to the monthly E-Newsletter.
-* Subscribing allows the user an oppertunity to win in a monthly phtography competion and also informs the user of active groups and events.
+* Subscribing offers the user an opportunity to win in a monthly photography competition and also informs the user of active groups and events.
 * The subscription form allows the user to subscribe and upload photos at the same time.
 * The subscription form consists of the following inputs:
   * First Name